Taiwan–United States relations: Background

 Two American diplomats in the 1850s suggested to Washington that the U.S. should obtain the island of Taiwan from China, but the idea was rejected.
-Aboriginals on Taiwan often attacked and massacred shipwrecked western sailors, and American diplomats tried to help them.
-In 1867, during the Rover incident, Taiwanese aborigines attacked shipwrecked American sailors, killing the entire crew.
-They subsequently skirmished against and defeated a retaliatory expedition by the American military and killed another American during the battle.
+Aboriginals in Taiwan often attacked and massacred shipwrecked western sailors, and American diplomats tried to help them.
+In 1867, during the Rover incident, a group of Taiwanese Indigenous people killed the crew of a wrecked American ship.
+A subsequent U.S. military expedition attempted retaliation but was defeated in a skirmish, resulting in the death of another American.

-Prior to the annexation of Hawaii, the Revive China Society, a predecessor to the Kuomintang (KMT) was founded in 1894 in Honolulu in opposition to the Qing.

-As Taiwan was under Japanese control, following the 1911 Revolution, which overthrew the Qing dynasty, the William Taft administration recognized the government of the Republic of China (ROC) as the sole and legitimate government of China despite a number of governments ruling various parts of China.
-China was reunified by a single government, led by the Kuomintang (KMT) in 1928, which subsequently gained recognition as China's only legitimate government despite continued internal strife.
-The first winner of the Nobel Prize in Literature for writing about China was an American, born in the United States but raised in China, Pearl S. Buck, whose 1938 Nobel lecture was titled The Chinese Novel.

-In the Japanese era, the United States also hosted a consulate in Taihoku, Formosa (today Taipei) from 1913.
+During the period of Japanese rule over Taiwan (then Formosa), the United States operated a consulate in Taihoku (now Taipei), beginning in 1913.
 The consulate was closed in 1941 due to United States declaration of war on Japan.
-In 1997, the building was listed as historic monument by the government of the Republic of China.
+In 1997, the building, housing the Taipei Film House was listed as historic monument by the Taiwanese government.

+During the Pacific War, the United States and the Republic of China (then based in mainland China) were allied against Japan that was occupying the island of Taiwan (Formosa).
+As early as 1943, the United States Army Air Forces launched several air raids against military and industrial targets in Japanese Taiwan.
+After American ground forces captured Subic Bay in the Philippines, the Allied air forces began larger and more systematic air raids against targets on the island of Taiwan.
+On 31 May 1945, units of the Fifth Air Force consisting of 117 Consolidated B-24 Liberator heavy bombers were sent to conduct the largest air raid ever on Taiwan.
+The non-stop bombing began around 10 in the morning and lasted for three hours.
+The Americans met virtually no resistance from the Japanese, mainly due to the attrition the Japanese air forces had suffered in the Formosa Air Battle, which completely exhausted Japan's fighter units in Taiwan.
+The Allied forces dropped approximately 3,800 bombs on military units and governmental facilities in Taihoku (Taipei), including the Office of the Governor-General of Taiwan (today the Presidential Office Building), and killing more than 3000 civilians.

-During the Pacific War, the United States and the Republic of China were allied against Japan.
-In October 1945, a month after Japan's surrender, representatives of Chiang Kai-shek, on behalf of the Allies, were sent to Formosa to accept the surrender of Japanese troops.
+In October 1945, a month after Japan's surrender, representatives of Chinese leader Chiang Kai-shek, on behalf of the Allies, were sent to Formosa to accept the surrender of Japanese troops.
 However, during the period of the 1940s, there was no recognition by the United States Government that Taiwan had ever been incorporated into Chinese national territory.
 Chiang continued to remain suspicious of America's motives.